- Are you a collector of antique & vintage perfumes or want to get started?

 Finally, be sure to mention that you cannot guarantee the contents of the bottle.
 Perfumes over 3-10 years start to lose their freshness and may start to smell like alcohol or have a pungent unpleasant odor akin to celery, this means the perfume has "turned".
 Certain ingredients and compounds will break down and "turn" faster than others.
 The older the perfume, the less it may smell like what you may remember.

 How a fragrance was stored will affect how it smells today.
 If the fragrance was stored in a cool, dark place, it should have fared well.
 But, since many people who sell perfumes today, such as myself, we often get perfumes second-hand - through auctions, estate sales, yard sales, thrift shops, friends and family or other venues. we cannot vouch for how a perfume was stored before it came into our hands, so buyer beware.
-I try to tell my buyers if a perfume has soured top notes, etc right in the listing.
+I try to tell my buyers if a perfume has turned, has soured top notes, etc., right in the listing.

 12. Does it have a box or paperwork?

 Is the original box present?
 If so, what condition is it in?
 Boxes are major plus in selling vintage perfumes and if they are in very good condition will make up a BIG part of the value.
 Collectors like to display them together, so be sure to include it in your pictures.
 Also, if there are any papers, brochures, or other items included, please mention them.
-If selling a boxed set, be sure to show a photo of the front of the box.
+If selling a boxed set, be sure to show a photo of both the front and back of the box.

 What I do is take a photo of the bottle next to the box and use this as my main photo in a listing, that way it is the first photo a buyer will see so they know exactly what they are purchasing.